sirreal/html-api-debugger/html-api-debugger/readme.txt

 * Handle DOCTYPE nodes.
 * Prevent newlines from automatically being added to the HTML input.
 * Use async event directives if available.
-* Handle doctype tokens and display information about quirks-mode.
+* Handle DOCTYPE tokens and display information about quirks-mode.

 = 1.3 =
 * Replace wp-api-fetch script dependency with native fetch.